Empyreal96/AstoriaLibs/README.md

 # AstoriaLibs
 Fixed up source for "Microsoft.Arcadia" libraries used by Astoria/WConnect tools.

+Currently only 1 .cs file still has errors

 ### Tools used
 - ILSpy
 - Visual Studio 2019